cruzang000/Points/readme.md

 * you will see a listener for requests locally

 ### Test
 Once project is running there are 3 endpoints which can be used.
-These can be tested through the unit tests or a network request my favorites are usually Postman or Curl (endpoints listed below).
+These can be tested through the unit tests or a network request, my favorites are usually Postman or Curl (endpoints listed below).

 * Unit Tests:
-  * to test by running unit tests run `go test` from the project route, all the apis are tested and responses should be valid 201/202 responses
+  * to test by running unit tests run `go test` from the project route, all the api's are tested and responses should be valid 201/202 responses

 ### Endpoints
-If ran with default settings the base url should be `http://localhost:8080` followed by one of the endpoints below
+If ran with default settings the base url should be `http://localhost:8080` followed by one of the endpoints below and the payload in the response body if any

 #### Post
 * `/addTransaction`